zhxie/ikago/README.md

   <img src="/assets/diagram.jpg" alt="diagram">
 </p>

-- **FakeTCP** All TCP, UDP and ICMPv4 packets will be sent with a TCP header to bypass UDP blocking and UDP QoS.
+- **FakeTCP**: All TCP, UDP and ICMPv4 packets will be sent with a TCP header to bypass UDP blocking and UDP QoS.
 Inspired by [Udp2raw-tunnel](https://github.com/wangyu-/udp2raw-tunnel).
 The handshaking of TCP is also simulated.
-- **Multiplexing** One client can handle multiple connections from different devices.
+- **Multiplexing and Multiple**: One client can handle multiple connections from different devices.
 And one server can serve multiple clients.
-- **Cross platform** Works well with Windows and Linux, and macOS and others in theory.
+- **Cross Platform**: Works well with Windows and Linux, and macOS and others in theory.
-- **NAT support** Performs a full cone NAT.
+- **Full Cone NAT**
-- **Encryption** Traffic can be encrypted.
+- **Encryption**
-- **KCP** Integrates the support of KCP.
+- **KCP Support**

 ## Dependencies